belgoros/umed/README.md

 After selecting the available options, a student will have to go through a wizard and to reply the asked questions.
 In the end of the wizard the total score of correct replied answers will be displayed to get an idea of a student's level.

-A student can run wizard as many times as he or she needs.
+A student can run the wizard as many times as he or she needs.

 ## Used technologies